raidenXR/SKCharts/README.md

 The project is terminated, it will not receive updates.\
-**P.S** it does not compile, it was meant to be a draft before bindings for libSkiaSharp.so were written\
+**P.S** it does not compile, it was meant to be a draft before bindings for `libSkiaSharp.so` were written \
-and then it would be tested and finalized.
-Since, it is discontinued I make the repo public as a *gist*.
+and *then* it would be tested and finalized.
+Since it is discontinued, I make the repo public as a *gist*.